capstone-engine/llvm-capstone/README.md

       - Memory: The "mayLoad" or "mayStore" variable is not set for the instruction.

     Operand type is invalid:
-      - The "OperandType" variable is unset for this operand type.
+      - The "OperandType" variable is unset for this operand.
   ```

-- If certain target features (e.g. architecture extensions) were removed from LLVM or you want to add your own,
+- If certain target features (e.g. architecture extensions) were removed from upstream LLVM or you want to add your own,
 checkout [DeprecatedFeatures.md](DeprecatedFeatures.md).